Australia's Super system is three trillion dollars of unused worker power

-However, these defensive maneouvres are often built on dubious rationales, and defend the weaknesses of the super system rather than buildings its strengths.
+However, these defensive maneouvres are often built on dubious rationales, and defend the weaknesses of the Super system rather than building on its strengths.

-The typical line is that the super system builds worker wealth, and allows workers to have comfortable and secure retirements.
+The typical line is that the Super system allows workers to have comfortable and secure retirements.

 From individual balances to collective power

 That potential cannot be realized without substantial, fundamental changes to the Super system.

 Foremost is the need to move away from individualized balances towards a pool of collective ownership - vested interest resistance from doing this all at once would be fierce but there are numerous strategies for shifting the ownership model over time towards an entirely collective one: